 Read more on our page about CTE.

 American Football is not the only sport in which athletes experience concussions.
 This also occurs in soccer, rugby, ice hockey, boxing, etc. This isn’t limited to professional sports.
 It also happens in amateur sports.

 Unfortunately, information concerning the possible dangers of concussions in sports has received minimal coverage in other countries.
 For example, in the Netherlands there are about 76,000 accidents a year in which athletes suffer head injuries.
 The main cause is the falling off a bicycle, horse or pony (29%), a collision between two athletes (28%) and contact with a ball or hockey stick (20%).
 (See footnote 9)

 Headers in soccer

 At the moment (in 2018), in soccer there is a discussion about how dangerous headers are for the brain.
 From scientific research there are no indications that headers lead to brain damage.
 Till now, it is assumed that a certain number of headers (1800 times per year) is unlikely to be a noticeable risk.
 (See footnote 9)

 There is still a lot of debate about the long-term effects of concussions.
 The consequences are difficult to prove.
 The conclusion remains that after head injury rest is necessary and that there are individual differences in the after effects of a concussion.

 Conferences on Concussion in Sport

 The first Conference on concussions in sport took place in Vienna in 2000.
 A new definition for a sport-related concussion was developed.

 On October 27-28, 2016, the fifth International Consensus Conference on Concussion in Sport was held in Berlin.
 The scientific committee is expected to publish the latest findings in May 2017.

 Movie trailer about Concussion in sports

-Check here to watch the trailer of the documentary 'Headgames: The Global Concussion Crisis'.
-The documentary illustrates the consequences of concussions in sports and why people are so concerned about the consequences.
-Another trailer can be found here.
+Check here to watch the trailer of the documentary Headgames on sports related head injuries.
+The documentary illustrates the consequences of concussions in sports and why people are so concerned about them.

 PCS in children